-Food – food at home – $3,465
+Food – food at home – $3,465/year

 Another $300 a month component of the average family budget comes from merely eating at home.
 This does not include food eaten outside the home, nor does it include household cleaning supplies, toiletries, and other items that typically are bunched together in a family’s budget (since they’re often purchased together).